Bonono63/Hacking-Cheat-Sheet/README.md

     exiftool

 ## General text and file formats

-- Very simple only 128 characters, how byte strings are encoded in C, encoded in 2^7 (2^8 but probably signed) [ASCII](https://en.wikipedia.org/wiki/ASCII)
+- Very simple only 128 characters, how byte strings are encoded in C, encoded in 2^7 (8th bit in a byte is sometimes used for parity)
-- Millions of potential characters, intended to encode every possible symbol and character in existance, support for likely all written language, encoded in 2^32
-[UTF-8](https://en.wikipedia.org/wiki/UTF-8)
+[ASCII](https://en.wikipedia.org/wiki/ASCII)

+- Unicode is the organization that has standardized text encoding, they are responsible for UTF-8, UTF-16, and UTF-32.
+- There are currently 250,000 unique characters built into the UTF standard.
+- UTF-8 is the most common for regular files [UTF-8](https://en.wikipedia.org/wiki/UTF-8)

 [base64 wikipedia](https://en.wikipedia.org/wiki/Base64)